 Nothing tastes better on a dark and stormy evening than decadent hot chocolate or cozy rum cocktails.
 Raise a toast to winter with these top-notch seasonal drinks found at watering holes throughout Portland.

-Discerning chocolate shop Cacao offers its own spin on the classic Italian affogato: Chocolatiers pour churned drinking chocolate over Salt & Straw’s savory olive oil ice cream, then spoon on glazed cocoa nib clusters nicknamed “Craque” to create a rich, crackling cup of heaven.
+Discerning chocolate shop Cacao offers its own spin on the classic Italian affogato: Chocolatiers pour churned drinking chocolate over Salt & Straw’s savory Arbequina Olive Oil ice cream, creating a rich, cocoa-heavy cup of heaven.

 Hopworks Urban Brewery

 Portland’s Hopworks is beloved for its light golden lager and summery kolsch, but its winter beers are well worth warming to.
-The annual Abominable Winter Ale, which is only available in the wintertime, promises a spicy, citrusy medley of organic Northwest hops and a slightly sweet malt finish.
+The Abominable Winter Ale, which is only available in the wintertime, promises a spicy, citrusy medley of organic Northwest hops and a slightly sweet malt finish.
 (And in true Portland fashion, we recommend upcycling the festive-looking 16-ounce can into a Christmas tree ornament.)

 Bid aloha to the winter blues at atmospheric tiki bar Hale Pele, which offers an array of tropical rum delights.
-Gather your friends around the Volcano Bowl, a group drink made with grapefruit, lime, allspice and aged rums, served in a giant goblet topped with towering flames.
+Gather your friends around the Volcano Bowl, a potent communal drink made with rum, citrus, pineapple and a secret blend of tropical spices, served in a goblet and topped with both cinnamon and towering flames.

-A deep roster of hot toddies awaits at laidback Central Eastside gastropub Produce Row.
-Banish winter chills with the classic Old Row Toddy, featuring honey-ginger syrup, or the spicy Sailors Dream of Shore with Sailor Jerry and Ancho Reyes.
+A deep roster of hot toddies and warm winter cocktails await at laidback Central Eastside gastropub Produce Row.
+Banish winter chills with their Bengal Toddy, made using Scotch whisky, ginger-Darjeeling syrup, tangerine and Angostura bitters.

 The artisan makers at Alma Chocolate don’t limit themselves to solid bars.
-The dynamic drink menu includes decadent creations like the exotic Thai Coconut Cup, made with lime zest, candied ginger, coconut milk, chili and milk chocolate ganache.
+Their dynamic drink menu includes decadent creations like a Pistachio latte topped with saffron whipped cream, or the chocolate chai with toasted sage whipped cream.

 Raven and Rose

 The best pick-me-up on a rainy afternoon?
 We’d argue for a classic Irish coffee at downtown’s Raven & Rose.
-Head upstairs to the Rookery Bar, the carriage house’s hidden drinking hole, for a creamy, caffeinated cocktail made with good Irish whiskey and local Spella coffee.
+Head upstairs to the Rookery Bar, the carriage house’s hidden drinking hole, for a creamy, caffeinated cocktail made with good Irish whiskey, brown sugar, espresso and whipped cream.